waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 // Create a message encoder without encryption const encoder = createEncoder({
 	contentTopic: contentTopic, // message content topic
-	ephemeral: false, // allows messages to be stored
+	ephemeral: false, // allows messages to be stored or not });
-});
 ```